 Things to consider while sending great intro messages on WhatsApp

 Intro messages play a crucial role in driving your conversations with clients in the right direction.
 That’s why they should be crafted in a way that people want to react to.
-It opens doors to future communications and ultimately increases your chances of improving sales.
+It opens doors to future communications and ultimately increases your chances of improving sales

 When you message your leads for the first time, oftentimes you don’t get a reply.
 While there are many reasons behind this, such as the customers having a busy schedule or being away (from their phones or for vacation), the greatest reason behind a message not getting a response is terrible writing.
 People often ignore badly timed and promotional-looking messages.
 So, how to make sure you don’t send a bad intro message?
 Here are a few things you want to consider while sending a business intro message to your leads or clients.